covjson/specification/profiles.md

 Symbol | Description
 -----|--------------------
-1   | Axis with single coordinate
+1   | Axis with one coordinate
 [1] | Optional axis with one coordinate
 +   | Axis with one or more coordinates
 [+] | Optional axis with one or more coordinates